 When that happens, simply adding more flavor rarely solves it.
 The fix usually lives in manufacturing controls:

-• Mixing and shear control to achieve uniformity without whipping in excess air
+- Mixing and shear control to achieve uniformity without whipping in excess air

-• Defined hold-time limits so the batch doesn’t drift toward crystallization risk before deposit
+- Defined hold-time limits so the batch doesn’t drift toward crystallization risk before deposit

 The failure mode that surprises brands: crystallization weeks later

-Crystallization can show up as:
+Crystallization shows up as:

-• Gritty or sandy texture
+- Gritty or sandy texture

-• Surface bloom or “dusting”
+- Surface bloom or dusting

-• Sweating/weeping
+- Sweating/weeping

-• Hardness variation from piece to piece
+- Hardness variation from piece to piece

-This is why potassium gummies need stability work that’s designed to catch physical changes, not just confirm an initial assay number.
+This is why potassium gummies need stability work designed to catch physical changes, not just confirm an initial assay number.
 The goal is to prove the gummy stays a gummy throughout its intended shelf life.

 Quality control needs tighter discipline for mineral gummies

-• In-process weight checks to keep piece-to-piece variability low
+- In-process weight checks to keep piece-to-piece variability low

-• Viscosity monitoring to catch drift that can cause stratification
+- Viscosity monitoring to catch drift that can cause stratification

-• Composite sampling across the run (early/middle/late), not a single grab sample
+- Composite sampling across the run (early/middle/late), not a single grab sample

-• Moisture and water activity tracking since texture and crystallization are moisture-driven
+- Moisture and water activity tracking since texture and crystallization are moisture-driven

 What “good” looks like at KorNutra